Gender-Based & Sexual Misconduct

 Responding to a Complainant

-If you are a faculty member who receives information from a person who believes that they are being or have been sexually harassed your obligation is to consult with the Director of Equal Opportunity and Compliance/Title IX Coordinator, The Provost, or the VP of Equity and Inclusion.
+If you are a faculty member who receives information from a person who believes that they are being or have been sexually harassed your obligation is to consult with the director of equal opportunity and compliance/Title IX coordinator, the provost, or the vice president for equity and inclusion.
 Be aware that the complainant’s interest in confidentiality and the reputation of the respondent are of equal importance at every stage of considering information shared.
-Depending on the totality of the circumstances and the nature of the complaint, and especially if the complainant is a student, information may have to be shared with the Director of Equal Opportunity/Title IX Coordinator.
+Depending on the totality of the circumstances and the nature of the complaint, and especially if the complainant is a student, information may have to be shared with the director of equal opportunity/Title IX coordinator.